- Common uses

 What OTHER INFORMATION should I know?

 Keep all appointments with your doctor and the laboratory.
 Your doctor will order certain lab tests to check your body's response to lenvatinib.
+If you are being treated for endometrial cancer, your doctor will order a lab test before you begin your treatment to see whether your cancer can be treated with lenvatinib.

 Do not let anyone else take your medication.
 Ask your pharmacist any questions you have about refilling your prescription.